-Mr Ray Dolan (Chair), Dr Fergal Lynch, Mr Pat Naughton, Ms Elizabeth Adams (retired September 2018), Dr Siobhan O'Halloran, Mr Paul Lemass.
+Mr Ray Dolan (Chair), Dr Fergal Lynch (retired October 2019), Mr Pat Naughton, Dr Siobhan O'Halloran (retired October 2019), Mr Paul Lemass (resigned May 2019), Mr Barry Quinlan (appointed October 2019), Dr Attracta Halpin (appointed October 2019), George Burke (appointed October 2019).

-2. The Administration Committee: comprises of four Board members.
-The role of the Administration Committee is to assist the Board in considering management proposals concerning the provision, acquisition and disposal of property for the Institute and their financial implications;, to approve the authorised staff complement of the Institute; to approve the creation of permanent, full-time and contract posts; and to review the Director-General's reports on manpower issues, industrial relations and any other issues referred to it by the Director-General; and to ensure that best practices in personnel and management policies are carried out in the Institute.
+2. The Administration Committee: comprises of five Board members.
+The role of the Administration Committee is to assist the Board in considering management proposals concerning the provision, acquisition and disposal of property for the Institute and their financial implications; to approve the authorised staff complement of the Institute; to approve the creation of permanent, full-time and contract posts; and to review the Director General's reports on manpower issues, industrial relations and any other issues referred to it by the Director General; and to ensure that best practices in personnel and management policies are carried out in the Institute.
 The members of this committee are: